North Hawthorne station: Passenger service and site description

 North Hawthorne was located on the NYS&W's Main Line, which during the years of Erie Railroad control (1898–1937) stretched from Croxton in Jersey City, New Jersey, to Stroudsburg, Pennsylvania.
 At Croxton, the NYS&W's tracks met the Erie Railroad's Main Line.
 Through this junction, passenger trains on the NYS&W's Main Line originating as far away as Pennsylvania were able to connect to Erie's Pavonia Terminal.

-The area where the yard was located is within an industrial area of Hawthorne, between Utter Ave and Central Ave.
+The area where the yard was located is within an industrial area of Hawthorne, between Utter Avenue and Central Avenue.
 The NYS&W listed its milepost (MP) along the Main Line at 23.30.
 It was between NYS&W's Hawthorne and Wortendyke stations, although it was much closer to Hawthorne (MP 22.5) than to Wortendyke (MP 26.10).
 Midland Park station once existed between North Hawthorne and Wortendyke, but no trace of it survives.

 In 1941, the NYS&W's Main Line had shrunk as the railroad abandoned the line between Hainesburg Junction (Blairstown, New Jersey) and Stroudsburg, Pennsylvania.
 Though the railroad extended to Blairstown until 1962, passenger service by 1939 continued only between Butler and Jersey City, with trains originating in Butler and North Hawthorne.

 Trains originating at North Hawthorne offered one of two options, a rapid transit ‘streamliner’ servicing locales west of Maywood, primarily Paterson with direct service to Susquehanna Transfer in North Bergen, or a local service (ten trains per week) which made frequent stops between North Hawthorne and the Susquehanna Transfer before continuing on to Jersey City's Pavonia Terminal.

 In 1958, the NYS&W cut its rapid transit service, leaving only its slower local trains to operate from North Hawthorne.
 By 1959, Pavonia Terminal ceased to operate, ending passenger service south of the Susquehanna Transfer.
 Local trains to the Susquehanna Transfer from North Hawthorne eventually ended in 1966.

 As of mid–2012, all that remains of North Hawthorne is one siding running parallel to where the car shop used to be.
 The NYS&W refers to this siding as one its runarounds.
 The yard's roundhouse, which was sold in 1946, still stands, although it has undergone extensive modifications.
 Some of the surrounding industrial buildings also retain old rail freight platforms, although these are either sealed up or in a state of disrepair.